Oculus

 Raxium did not reveal much about its technology, beyond saying that it developed a monolithic approach to develop microLED microdisplays, with a pixel pitch of 3.5 um.

-In early 2022 it was reported that Google acquired the company.
+In early 2022 Google acquired Raxium.

 Raysolve Optoelectronics